 A conservatory is a home extension with a glass roof often covering at least 75% of the overall roof area, and glass walls covering at least 50% of the overall wall area.

 What's the Difference Between a Conservatory and an Orangery?

-Are you struggling to tell the difference between an orangery and a conservatory?
 Once upon a time, these styles differentiated themselves from one another; these days, the line separating a conservatory from an orangery is becoming blurred.
 This is making the research and buying process harder for homeowners.

 Traditionally Orangeries were grand ostentatious buildings used to grow orange trees in large period homes.
 The solidity of the pillars sheltered the oranges, but large expanses of glass ensure the sun’s warmth cultivated the plants.
 Today Orangeries are seen on smaller homes and are glazed structures more like conservatories.
 They tend to have more solidity in the roof with the use of a lantern and flat roof or an internal pelmet around the perimeter of the ceiling and usually have pillars made from brick or a super-insulated aluminium columns which add an element of grandeur.

 Traditional conservatories are usually made from glass or polycarbonate panels to bring the outside inside, but do not have the solidity or grandeur of an orangery.
 With high performance glass and advances in thermally efficient technology such as insulated internal pelmets and super-insulated columns, today’s conservatories look as impressive and feel just as cosy as an orangery.
 Design options such as colour and decorative Cornices provide options to create something unique and stylish too.